Margal10/Margal10.github.io/index.md

 # Mobility

-- Participation in consortium meetings of the NOSE project in Lyon (FR) and Larnaca (CYP).
+- Participation in consortium meetings of the NOSE project at the Ecole Supérieure de la Police (ESP) in Lyon and at the Maison des Fouilles of HiSoMa archeologists in Larnaca (CYP).

 # Formations